(This page contains affiliate links. Read my full disclosure.)

 Please make sure to do this before applying cake to PVC pipe.

 Step 1: Making a template

-To make the template for the 3D Spider-Man Cake, I used my iPad Pro to draw out the actual shape of Spider-Man.
+To make the template for the 3D Spider-Man bodice cake, I used my iPad Pro to draw out the shape.
 My reasons for do this was to make sure that I had the correct shape.

 It also helped to make sure that the cake will completely fit onto the board and how to gauge where to install the flange onto the wooden cake board.